 We have two types of animal manure, Rotten and fresh manure.
 The best and most efficient animal manure that we can use is rotted cow manure, as proven by multiple research and observation.
 The rotted cow manure has two main parts, rotted and cow.

 Cow manure is the best animal fertilizing type for saffron farms, and the reason is that its nitrogen concentration is appropriate for the saffron bulb’s propagation process.
-The other animal manure, like poultry manure, has a high nitrogen concentration, leading to finely reproduced saffron bulbs.
+Other animal manure, like poultry manure, has a high nitrogen concentration, leading to finely reproduced saffron bulbs.

 Rotten cow manure does not contain any contamination and weed seeds and is very useful for fertilizing saffron fields.
 In contrast, fresh animal manure is rich in weed seed and is the main source of contaminants such as ticks and mushrooms.